fusioncharts/dev_centre_docs/chart-guide/chart-configurations/number-format.md

 ```
 {
     "chart": {
-        ...
         "decimalSeparator": ",",
         "thousandSeparator": "."
     }
 }

 ```

-The chart will look as shown below:
+The chart will look like as shown below:

 {% embed_chart chart-configurations-number-format-example-5.js %}